 Where to stay: La Laguna Gran Hotel

 The beautiful Balearic island of Mallorca is mostly recognized for its stunning beaches and beach resorts.
 But going there in winter opens up to so much activity.

 You can easily explore the many charming villages with cobbled streets by going on a road trip around Mallorca.
 The Tramuntana mountain range hides spectacular views, but also amazing hiking routes that are perfect for winter.

 Mallorca is also home to an incredible cave system and lucky for you, many of these caves are open to the public, like Cuevas del Drach and Cuevas de Artá.

-In the villages, as well as in Palma de Mallorca, you can enjoy lunch and a cold drink in the sun, as winter temperatures normally stay around 15-16 degrees Celsius, which means it’s more than pleasant in the sun.
+In the villages, as well as in Palma de Mallorca which is one of the prettiest coastal cities in Spain, you can enjoy lunch and a cold drink in the sun, as winter temperatures normally stay around 15-16 degrees Celsius, which means it’s more than pleasant in the sun.

 Where to stay: Ca n’Alexandre-Turismo de Interior

 Cabo de Gata, Spain

 Cabo de Gata Natural Park in the province of Almeria is a great place all year round and without a doubt a great place for winter sun holidays in Europe, with many of the most astounding beaches in southern Spain.

 While the natural park is still off the beaten path in Spain and relatively quiet in the winter months, it’s the perfect escape for a remote nature experience.